AIMultipleAIMultiple

 What are process orchestration tools?

-Process orchestration tools are software solutions that help automate, monitor, and manage workflows by connecting disparate systems.
+Process orchestration tools connect isolated systems to automate and oversee business workflows.
 These tools are a part of broader category of orchestration tools.
 They streamline data flow, reduce manual errors, and improve productivity.
 Examples include:

 These tools support APIs, event-driven actions, and cross-environment operations.
 Some of these tools are enterprise tools that can be utilized as: